-Online collaboration is a hot space right now.
-As many knowledge workers (such as engineers, designers, sales, marketing, support, operations) adapt to remote work, the need for working together while apart ー especially in different timezones, in vastly different functions ー has increased.
-We're seeing tools like Zoom and Slack become mainstream at companies, and even homes, around the globe.
+Digital collaboration is a hot space right now.
+As many workers adapt to remote/hybrid work, the need for collaborating together while apart ー especially in different timezones, in vastly different functions ー has increased.
+We're seeing tools like Zoom becoming mainstream at companies, and even homes, around the globe.

-Two tools that have fast-tracked companies' distributed collaboration capabilities are Notion and Coda.
-They blend writing and tables in one space so that teams have a central hub to do their work... or simply share baking bread recipes.
+These tools have fast-tracked companies' distributed collaboration capabilities by blending writing and tables in one space so that teams have a central knowledge base to do their work... or simply share baking bread recipes.
 It's like building your business workspace with LEGO blocks.

 ) how their unique designs are benefiting their users.